OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 - Cycript: Is an inlining, optimizing, Cycript-to-JavaScript compiler and immediate-mode console environment that can be injected into running processes (associated to Substrate).
 - Cydia Substrate: A platform that makes developing third-party iOS add-ons easier via dynamic app manipulation or introspection.
 - cURL: Is a well known http client which you can use to download packages faster to your device.
 This can be a great help when you need to install different versions of Frida-server on your device for instance.
+- Darwin CC Tools: A useful set of tools like nm, and strip that are capable of auditing mach-o files.
 - IPA Installer Console: Tool for installing IPA application packages from the command line.
 After installing two commands will be available `installipa` and `ipainstaller` which are both the same.
 - Frida: An app you can use for dynamic instrumentation.
 Please note that Frida has changed its implementation of its APIs over time, which means that some scripts might only work with specific versions of the Frida-server (which forces you to update/downgrade the version also on macOS).
 Running Frida Server installed via APT or Cydia is recommended.
 Upgrading/downgrading afterwards can be done, by following the instructions of [this Github issue](https://github.com/AloneMonkey/frida-ios-dump/issues/65#issuecomment-490790602 "Resolving Frida version").
 - Grep: Handy tool to filter lines.